 had opened my eyes to the nature of religion.
 I wanted to go.

-Being a poor hippie flower-child student in those days, I applied for a
+Being a poor hippie flower-child student in those days, I

 work scholarship and so was asked to come up early.
 I hitchhiked the

 hundred miles to Ukiah on Thursday, the day before the weekend seminar.